 Advanced level modules (07, 08 & 09)

 There will be no more exam sittings for these modules.
-These modules will move to continuous assessment in Summer 2019.
+These modules moved to continuous assessment in Summer 2019.
 If you need to repeat one of these modules, you will repeat on a continuous assessment basis.

 The pass mark for diploma modules is 60% for the assignment and 65% for the MCQ exam.